-The Burey Group has approximately 30 full time and full time equivalent staff, of which 3 are women.
+The Burey Group has approximately 12 full time and full time equivalent staff, of which 1 is a woman.
+At the Giro Gold project site there are also 43 additional personnel whose services are provided through a contractor and 8 of those personnel are women.
 There are no women in senior executive positions or on the board.